Notice of Privacy Practices

 Patient Directory

 We generate and maintain a daily list of patients currently admitted (e.g., for inpatient care or outpatient procedures) to an HSS facility.
 If you do not object, we will include your name and your location in this list.
 This information may be released to people who ask for you by name (e.g., family members looking to visit you or flower shops attempting to deliver flowers to you).
 We also generate and maintain a daily list of patients currently admitted to an HSS facility that includes patients’ religious affiliations, in addition to patients’ names and locations.
 These religious affiliations may be given to a member of the clergy, such as a priest or rabbi, even if the clergy doesn’t ask for a patient by name.
-These lists essentially act as a patient directory, in compliance with HIPAA privacy regulations.
+These lists essentially act as a patient directory.
 If you would prefer that we not include your information in one or either of these lists, you may contact the HSS Privacy Officer at (212) 774-7500.

 Family and Friends Involved in Your Care